jeyanandhini/phase-1-Anjura/Chapter5.md

 For example: float square (float);

-This statement means that the function receives a *float* and returns a *float*
+👉This statement means that the function receives a *float* and returns a *float*

-This statement is called the *prototype declaration* of the function.
+👉This statement is called the *prototype declaration* of the function.
 We do the prototype declaration in the *main()* because we call it from the *main* function.
 Declaring once at the start of the program is enough and the function can be called by functions other than *main* function as well.

 If we want the called function return no value, then we can use the keyword *void*.